kevinpalm/red_hat_customers/report.md

 of which pertain to person characteristics.

 #### Output Labels
+There are 975,497 rows of data with labels of 1, and 1,221,794 rows with labels of 0 (a grand total of 2,197,291 rows of training data).

 ![Histogram of Output Label Frequency](images/output_label_hist.png)

-The output labels are binary and somewhat close to equally distributed.
-Exploring these labels' relationships with the other features is the whole point of this project, but for now it's enough to know that there's a somewhat balanced amount of examples for each label in our training data.
+So the output labels are binary and somewhat close to equally distributed.
+Exploring these labels' relationships with the other features is the whole point of this project, but as a first step it's nice to know that there's a somewhat balanced amount of examples for each label in our training data.

 #### Date Columns